Blosterhxh/simple_lora/Résumés/6°) Representation learning.md

-To construct g(x) from an image x, we construct a single embedding zi for each image in the dataset (instead of C) and the entropy (which is -log p where p is the probability to belong to its own class) is :
+To construct g(x) from an image x, we construct a single embedding zi for each image in the dataset (instead of C) and the entropy (which is -log p where p is the probability that x belongs to its own class) is :

 ![representation2.png](representation2.png)